Insurance FAQ: Personal Property

 Several causes could have resulted in a premium increase, and to know which is affecting you, you should review the policy with your broker.
 However, claims and rate inflation are two of the most common causes of rising prices.
 If you filed a claim in the previous year, your policy premium would be affected due to a change in claims rating.

-Unfortunately, home insurance has no general average because the cost depends on your individual rating, discounts, and property details.
+The general average cost of home insurance is $1,400/year before pst in Saskatchewan.
+However, costs primarily depend on your individual rating, discounts, and property details.
 For example, some of the following are factors that impact the cost of home insurance:

-• The cost to replace your home and belongings depends on certain factors, such as the size and composition of your home and the contents inside.
+• The cost of replacing your home and belongings depends on certain factors, such as the size and composition of your home and its contents.

-• Your location is crucial in determining insurance rates, especially if you reside in an area with a high risk of break-ins or windstorms.
+• Your location is crucial in determining insurance rates, especially if you live in an area at high risk of break-ins or windstorms.

 • The distance between your home and a water source like a fire hydrant or fire station also affects insurance premiums.